abhiaug87/TestingAssignment/README.md

 - Create a folder called "chromedriver" under "C:\Users\yourusername\AppData\Local\Temp" & add the chrome driver version supported by your browser in this folder for the web browser to initiate.
 Make sure you name it as "chromedriver.exe"

-- Right click on UITests in test explorer & click Run
+- Right click on UITests in test explorer, select all the tests & click Run

 E. Running Tests on Edge: